 Using the most unorthodox materials imaginable, Tim Carroll has become well known for meshing subject matter and medium in a way that "just makes sense."
 Over the last 5 years, Tim has used everything from Band-Aids to toothpicks, guitar picks to comic books, feathers to peach pits, and shattered bats to pine tar to make portraits in his unique pop art style.

-A self-taught artist that is just scratching the surface of his art career, Tim Carroll currently doubles as an elementary math teacher.
+A self-taught artist that is just scratching the surface of his art career, Tim Carroll recently left the teaching profession to pursue his dream of a full-time art career.
 He holds a B.A. in elementary education from the University of Mississippi.
 It was the combination of the journey to that degree, his passion for delivering messages in a way that is easily understood to children, and his love for sport that led him down the path of carving his unparalleled sports art style.

 Contact Tim: firstname.lastname@example.org